• Courses

 But the key difference here is that you can see developer traffic in the DebugView of GA4, while the internal traffic is not displayed anywhere.

 At least, that’s the theory.
-But I had mixed results here, and sometimes the internal traffic filter gets a higher priority than the developer traffic, and debug view does not work as a result.
+But I had mixed results here, and sometimes the internal traffic filter gets a higher priority than the developer traffic, and the debug view does not work as a result.

 You can enter any name in the “Data Filter Name” field.
 Set this filter to Testing (for now).
 Save it.